Author: NullbyteDate: 2025-07-12

 analisando o serviço SMB

-utilizado para compartilhamento de arquivos e até mesmo
+utilizado para compartilhamento de arquivos e até

-execução de código remoto (Dependendo do usuário).
+mesmo execução de código remoto (dependendo do

 - Trick: usando

-para enumerar o smb
+nxcpara enumerar o smb

 ┌──(root㉿kali)-[/tmp]